 The use of components not tested in combination with these units will void the warranty, may make the equipment in violation of state codes, may create a hazard and may ruin the equipment.

 2. ACCESSIBILITY OF APPLIANCE

-The accessibility of this appliance will vary from one installation to another.
-It shall be left to the service technicians judgment for the best method of attaining access to perform service.
+technicians judgement for the best method of attaining access to perform service.